5 Original Netflix Anime Adaptations Of Classic Franchises

 So here are 5 original Netflix Anime adapted from other classic franchises.

-Castlevania: From Video Game To Anime
+Castlevania – From Video Game to Netflix Anime

 Castlevania is an original Anime Netflix series.
 The story adapts the dark and gothic story of the game with great success.